PetroIvaniuk/llms-tools/README.md

 - [StudioGPT](https://www.latentlabs.art/) - a tool for reimagining an existing image

 ## Animation & Video & 3D
+- Roop, [Repo](https://github.com/s0md3v/roop) - take a video and replace the face in it with a face of your choice.
+You only need one imae of the desired face.
+No dataset, no training
 - [Lalamu](https://lalamu.studio/demo) - low quality video lip sync with preselected videos / video templates (take clips from videos, give the video new audio, and then the lips will sync up to that new audio within the video)
 - [D-ID](https://www.d-id.com/) - uses generative AI to create customized videos featuring talking avatars at a touch of a button for businesses and creators.
 - [Neuralangelo](https://research.nvidia.com/labs/dir/neuralangelo/) - a framework for high-fidelity 3D surface reconstruction from RGB video captures.
 Using ubiquitous mobile devices, we enable users to create digital twins of both object-centric and large-scale real-world scenes with highly detailed 3D geometry by NVIDIA